 The Grand Ballroom & Performance Stage:

+Equipment: sound & PA system, stage lights and mid-size grand piano.
+Tables (rectangle and 60” round), and chairs are also available.
+Wi-fi active.
 From the beautiful maple floor (replaced in 2008) to the original F.C.
 Baker chandeliers hanging from the 30-foot ceiling, the Grand Ballroom is the crown jewel of Norse Hall.
 It is a storied, much loved dance space – voted Best of the City by Portland Monthly Magazine in 2007, and has seen countless dances of all styles (swing, traditional Nordic, folk, old time, tango, waltz and more) through its 80+-year history.
 The stage easily accommodates everything from a 20-pc. big band to a jazz trio or concert soloist.
 A hand-painted backdrop of a Norwegian fjord scene has been a signature feature of the stage since the 1930s, along with the array of Nordic flags that hang along the ballroom walls.
 To quote most people when they enter the Ballroom for the first time, “Wow!”
 The Oslo Lounge

+Equipment: surround sound system, projector & screen w/PC hook-up, limited cable television, wi-fi active.
 Framed by its original vintage windows, the Oslo Lounge is a light-filled, comfortable space featuring tables & chairs for 50, and two leather sofas.
 A favorite gathering spot for meetings, cultural activities and socializing, the Oslo Lounge connects to the Grand Ballroom (as desired) and also offers a full-service, licensed bar operated and staffed by Grieg Lodge for lodge and special events on a periodic basis.

 The Lodge Room

+Equipment: sound & PA system, screen, tables & chairs, upright piano, wi-fi active.
 The Lodge Room on the 2nd floor serves equally well as a cozy dance floor or spacious meeting hall.
 The maple floors and original wall sconces give the room period elegance, while daytime events benefit from the natural light supplied by the windows along two walls.
 At night, the glow from Norse Hall’s vintage neon sign provides the room with its signature romance, making it a favorite space for Argentine tango dancers.
 The Library

+Equipment: Small kitchen, tables, chairs, wi-fi active.
 The fully restored Grieg Lodge Library is the beloved heart of Norse Hall containing an extensive literary collection of Norwegian and English titles related to Norway and Norwegian immigration to the US.
-The room itself is widely considered the most beautiful in the Hall providing lodge members with the perfect space for book discussions, children’s story time, author receptions and geneology meetings.
+The room itself is widely considered the most beautiful in the Hall providing lodge members with the perfect space for book discussions, children’s story time, author receptions and genealogy meetings.
 Because of its special nature, the Library is rarely rented.

 The Nordic Room

+Equipment: Dining tables & chairs, upright piano.
 The carpeted Nordic Room on the lower floor of Norse Hall is a cozy, self-contained dining room decorated in Nordic colors and details, ideal for luncheons, dinners and meetings or classes.
 It includes private ladies’ & gents’ restrooms.

 Bergen Waterfront Banquet Hall & Kitchen

+Equipment: Full commercial kitchen, dining tables & chairs, audio & PA system, separate clean-up kitchen, portable dance floor.
 With its signature Bergen waterfront mural and extensive capacity, the Banquet Hall is popular for a variety of food service activities, catered events or as an alternate dance area.
 It has it’s handy street access with ramp and loading zone, and all the equipment needed for most types of food preparation and service.

+Equipment: Large whiteboard, television with video & DVD players & A/V hook-up, games.
 The Barnerom, or children’s room, is located on the ground floor and used for children’s play and Norwegian language activities by members and guests.